What are Vegan Meat Alternatives?

 You might wonder: If Vegans are trying to replicate meat, why don’t they just consume meat?

 Vegan meat alternatives replicate some combination of the properties (texture, taste, appearance, or nutritional value) of meat.
-The choice to consume these however, is not always because the consumer did not like meat, but rather reduced or stopped consuming it due to ethical, environmental, perception of protein, and nutritional reasoning and cost [1].
+The choice to consume these however, is not always because the consumer did not like meat, but rather reduced or stopped consuming it due to ethical, environmental, perception of protein, and health reasoning and cost [1].

 Are you thinking about cutting back on your meat consumption?
 Well you’re not alone.
-The options of vegan meat alternatives have been growing along with their popularity, not just for vegans and vegetarians but also for those choosing to follow a more plant based or plant forward diet [2]
+The options of vegan meat alternatives have been growing along with their popularity, not just for vegans and vegetarians but also for those choosing to follow a more plant-based or plant-forward diet [2]

-Chosen by a registered dietitian, the 11 top meat alternatives based on their affordability, comparable texture or taste to meat, or substantial amounts of plant based protein.
+Chosen by a registered dietitian, the 11 top meat alternatives based on their affordability, comparable texture or taste to meat, or substantial amounts of plant-based protein.

 11 Top Alternative Foods for Meat